realm/realm-dotnet/README.md

 Ver 0.007

-This directory and its subdirectories contain the **developer** version of tightdb_csharp - tihs is the project that is needed to produce the **customer** version of tightdb_cshap, that is shipped to customers who access tightdb from within C#.
+This directory and its subdirectories contain the *developer* version of tightdb_csharp - this is the project that is needed to produce the *customer* version of tightdb_cshap, that is shipped to customers who access tightdb from within C#.

 ##Build instructions##

+(not done yet)
 1) make sure You have visual studio 2010 express installed (as a minimum)
-2) open a commandline window, cd to the directory tighttdb_csharp
+2) open a commandline window, cd to the directory tightcsharp
 3) run the builddist.bat file (will produce fresh dll files)
 4) run the createdist.bat file in this directory - it will copy the needed files to the DIST directory, which will then contain all that
 is needed for a user install
-5) (to be done) - run the createinstalldist.bat file  - this will create an archive wiht the DIST directory files, ready for deployment
+5) run the createinstalldist.bat file  - this will create an archive wiht the DIST directory files, ready for deployment

 ##User install contents##